Dakotaraptor: Classification

-Dakotaraptor was placed in the Dromaeosauridae.
-A cladistic analysis showed that it was the sister species of Dromaeosaurus.
+Dakotaraptor was placed in Dromaeosauridae.
+A cladistic analysis showed that it was the sister taxa of Dromaeosaurus.
 They again formed a clade with Utahraptor, of which clade Achillobator was the direct side branch.
-Despite being related to other gigantic dromaeosaurids, Dakotaraptor was suggested to represent a separate fourth instance of dromaeosaurid size increase, besides Deinonychus, Unenlagia, and the Achillobator plus Utahraptor clade.
+Despite being related to other large dromaeosaurids, Dakotaraptor was suggested to represent a separate fourth instance of dromaeosaurid size increase, besides Deinonychus, Unenlagia, and the Achillobator plus Utahraptor clade.

-A recent study conducted by Hartman et al. 2019, recovered a placement of Dakotaraptor in the Unenlagiidae.
+A recent study conducted by Hartman et al. 2019 recovered a placement of Dakotaraptor in Unenlagiidae.
 If this study proves correct, then Dakotaraptor would have been one of the northernmost genera of Unenlagiine known.

-In the recently performed phylogenetic by Currie and Evans in 2019, Dakotaraptor was again recovered as an eudromaeosaur, though the authors noted that the holotype may not represent one individual.
+In the recently performed phylogenetic analysis by Currie and Evans in 2019, Dakotaraptor was again recovered as an eudromaeosaur, though the authors noted that the holotype may not represent one individual.

-In their description of Dineobellator, Jasinski et al. (2020) (using the same dataset as Currie and Evans(2019)) again recovered this position for Dakotaraptor, but also noted the likely status of Dakotaraptor as a chimaera, casting doubt on this placement as too basal due to the potential composite nature of the taxon.
+In their description of Dineobellator, Jasinski et al. (2020) (using the same dataset as Currie and Evans (2019)) again recovered this position for Dakotaraptor, but also noted the likely status of Dakotaraptor as a chimaera, casting doubt on this placement as too basal because of the potential composite nature of the taxon.
+As of 2024, Dakotaraptor cannot be confidently classified as a dromaeosaurid other than being a maniraptoriform.

 Possible synonymy with Acheroraptor

 Acheroraptor temertyorum is another theropod from the Hell Creek Formation, named in 2013 for a lower jaw, a maxilla, and some teeth.
-Acheroraptor was diagnosed by multiple features, including the possession of ridges on the teeth.
+Acheroraptor was diagnosed by multiple features, including the possession of ridges on its teeth.
 Teeth are the only overlapping features between Acheroraptor and Dakotaraptor.
-However Acheroraptor is significantly smaller, and differs from Dakotaraptor only in that it possesses vertical ridges on the teeth crowns.
-Andrea Cau noted that though Dakotaraptor is known from individuals of differing sizes, some of the smaller specimens are also fully mature, and it is possible that the size difference means Dakotaraptor is simply a different species or size morph of Acheroraptor.
-A phylogenetic analysis presented by Cau, though relying on fragmentary specimens, did not result in a close relationship between the two.
+However Acheroraptor is significantly smaller and differs from Dakotaraptor only in that it possesses vertical ridges on the tooth crowns.
+Andrea Cau noted that, though Dakotaraptor is known from individuals of differing sizes, some of the smaller specimens are also fully mature and it is possible that the size difference means Dakotaraptor is simply a different species or size morph of Acheroraptor.
+A phylogenetic analysis presented by Cau, mainly relying on fragmentary specimens, did not result in a close relationship between the two.